-Everything We Know About Big Little Lies Season 2
+Big Little Lies Season 2 Is Starting Soon.
+Here's Everything We Know

-There are plenty of must-see shows about extremely watchable mothers, but few in recent memory have been consumed as eagerly as HBO’s acclaimed murder mystery miniseries Big Little Lies, which premiered in 2017.
+There are plenty of must-see shows about extremely watchable mothers, but few in recent memory have been consumed as eagerly as HBO’s acclaimed murder mystery miniseries Big Little Lies, which returns for season 2 on Sunday, June 9 at 9 p.m.
+E.T.

-The California sunset-saturated masterpiece, an adaptation of Liane Moriarty’s bestselling novel of the same name, elevated dialogue about domestic abuse and gave viewers the delight of watching Laura Dern screaming and Reese Witherspoon puppeteering the social lives of Monterey’s residents.
+The California sunset-saturated masterpiece, an adaptation of Liane Moriarty’s bestselling novel of the same name that premiered in 2017, elevated dialogue about domestic abuse and gave viewers the delight of watching Laura Dern screaming and Reese Witherspoon puppeteering the social lives of Monterey’s residents.
 Sure, there were delicious rivalries, but it also turned out to be a powerful onscreen study of trauma.

 The Golden Globes and the Emmy awards for the seven-episode first season just kept rolling in, and now the Monterey moms are coming back with that Big Mom Energy for more.